awsdocs/incident-manager-user-guide/doc_source/tutorials-oncall.md

 1. Give the bucket a unique name\.

-1. Select a region\.
-This must be the same region that you create your AWS CloudFormation stack in later in this tutorial\.
+1. Select a Region\.
+This must be the same Region that you create your AWS CloudFormation stack in later in this tutorial\.

 1. Choose **Block *all* public access**\.